Is DAP ready to give seats to MCA, MIC come GE16?

 Election partnership between two or more political parties is not an easy matter as it would involve a lot of tense seat allocation talks, which if goes wrong, could lead to internal sabotage and cancellation of the partnership.

-In the case of BN and PH, UMNO would likely ask for seats that are controlled by Perikatan Nasional and probably ask for Malay-majority seats that were won by PH.
+In the case of BN and PH, UMNO would likely ask for seats that are controlled by Perikatan Nasional and would probably ask for Malay-majority seats that were won by PH.
 It might even ask for some PH-controlled Malay-majority seats as well.

-As for MCA and MIC (should they warm up to working with PH), they might ask for DAP to give up some of its 40 seats to them.
+As for MCA and MIC (should they eventually warm up to working with PH), they might ask for DAP to give up some of its 40 seats to them.

 DAP may have to brace for the fact that both parties might not be content with sticking to the only three seats that they held collectively (Ayer Hitam, Tanjung Piai, Tapah) and would ask for more.